ESIPFed/gsoc/MENTOR-contribution-guide.md

 idea must:

 1. Be employed at a current ESIP member organization.
-2. Be willing to commit for the full GSoC period.
+2. Be willing to commit for the full GSoC period (see timeline [here](https://summerofcode.withgoogle.com/how-it-works/)).
 3. Be a willing and engaged mentor.

 When you submit your idea, please contact us (lab@esipfed.org) and tell us your preferred way for students